 Lightly beat the eggs with a fork and add them to the butter mixture in three additions.
 Add a tablespoon of flour with each addition of egg to prevent the batter from curdling.

 Stir in the lemon zest and sifted flour mixture, then add the buttermilk and lemon juice.
 Gently stir until well combined.

 Toss the blueberries in a tablespoon of all-purpose flour.
-This helps the blueberries not to sink in the cake.
+This helps the blueberries not to sink.

-Divide the batter among the three 6-inch cake pans that have been lightly buttered and lined with parchment paper.
-I like to use cake strips on the outside of the pans to ensure a flat topped, moist cake.
+Divide the batter among the three 6-inch pans that have been lightly buttered and lined with parchment paper.
+I like to use cake strips on the outside of the pans to ensure a flat top.

 Bake the cakes at 350 F for 30 minutes, or until a toothpick inserted into the center comes out clean.
 Notice how the cakes have also shrunk away from the sides of the pan.

 Let the cakes cool in the pan for 10 minutes.

 Flip the cakes onto a wire rack and gently peel off the parchment paper.
 Let them cool completely on the wire racks, about 30 minutes.